quantum-tinkerer/MeanFi/DESIGN.md

 At fixed mu there is no root search.
 Adaptive FermiSimplex prepares the charge mesh at the supplied mu using the separate charge target before p-density integration so cut simplices are resolved; its charge error is reported.
+The charge traversal also reports `density_cut_estimate`: on temporary child simplices it adds the shifted-cut uncertainty width to the exact volume where the child affine occupation count differs from the reported charge-mesh cut.
+The comparison follows the union of occupation ranks uncertain in the root or child inertia certificates and uses no new Hamiltonian samples.
+It estimates Fermi-surface placement error in each normal density entry; it is sampled, not certified, because curvature and frozen Schur reduction are approximate.
+The density matrix tolerance still controls p-quadrature independently, and no automatic stopping floor is imposed from this diagnostic.
 Empty requests skip this work.
 Filling comes from available density information or remains `None`.
 When selected density omits the local trace, the native occupied weights provide that trace on the same